linker3000/ESP32CYD-LVGL-Weather/README.md

 * Local timekeeping.
 Updated from NTP every hour.
 * Wifi info shown on screen.
 * Wifi first connect max 10 retries.
-* WIll try to reconnect if wifi drops.
+* Will try to reconnect if wifi drops.

 The code has also been tidied and optimised, with plenty of comments to explain the changes.